Honors English 9/10 Summer Homework

 4. Writing About Key Passages (both novels)

-You will complete the Reading, Notes, and Key Passages for Challenger Deep and submit the written assignments by Sunday, August 4.
+You will complete the Reading, Notes, and Key Passages for Connecticut Yankee and submit the written assignments by Monday, August 4.

 If you finish an assignment early, feel free to submit it early.
 This causes less of a backlog for the instructor giving feedback.
 Each part of the summer homework is explained in detail below.

-Students should begin their summer homework by watching the video linked below.
-This introductory video from the English 9/10 instructors includes specific instructions on formatting your papers, etc. In the video, two tutorials are referenced for formatting Word and Google Docs.
-You may watch the video corresponding with your way of writing: Word or Google Docs.
-Please watch the video and follow all of the instructions on this page carefully before turning in your first assignment.
-(Note: the heading should be single spaced while the document is 1.5x spacing)
+1. Students should begin their summer homework by watching the video linked below.
+This introductory video (please include your first and last name when opening the video) from the English 9/10 instructors includes specific instructions on formatting your papers, etc. Please begin by watching the video titled "ATYP Note taking with Mrs. Carr (Qs)" on EdPuzzle (see below).
+Be sure to follow all of the instructions on this page carefully before turning in your first assignment.

 Students must read TWO selections before class convenes in the fall.
 They must also select a recommended text that will be read the first three weeks of class.
 Please read the first two novels and email your written assignments (Notes and Key Passages) in the prescribed order to @email

-These readings will provide the basis for discussion, group work, and presentations during our first unit, as well as your first major essay.
-Read carefully, complete the reading notes and written homework below mindfully, and be sure to refresh/reacquaint yourself with all three texts before we meet in September.
+These readings will provide the basis for discussion, group work, and presentations during our first unit.
+With these texts as your anchor, you will create your first major essay in September.
+Read carefully, complete the reading notes and written homework below mindfully, and be sure to refresh/reacquaint yourself with both texts before we meet in September.
 This schedule asks you to read about one book every 4 weeks; know thyself and thy summer schedule, and plan accordingly.
+Formatting is important in our class.
+Please revisit the introductory video to ensure you are meeting those formatting requirements.

 3. Recommended Readings - Choose one and bring to class the first day.
 You do NOT need to have read this book by the first day, you just have to bring it with you: